kircherlab/CADD-SV/README.md

 ## Installation Notes

-CADD-SV installs with `pip install .` from this repository.
+CADD-SV installs with `pip install .` from this repository or from Bioconda.
 The package includes the CLI and workflow files, but full scoring also needs conda at runtime because Snakemake creates the workflow environments on first use.

 By default, those environments are cached under: